walmartlabs/lacinia-pedestal/README.md

 When the `:graphiql` option is supplied, then a [GraphiQL](https://github.com/graphql/graphiql) IDE will be available at `/`.

+Alternately, you can build you own stack and re-use the individual pieces supplied here as building blocks.
+The steps for processing a GraphQL query are broken into multiple steps:
+- Extracting the query string and query variables from the request
+- Verifying that a query was included in the request
+- Converting the query string to a parsed query
+- Executing the parsed query
+- Setting the response status

+Each of these steps is its own Pedestal interceptor.

 ## License

 Copyright © 2017 Walmart